NeuralMMO/neuralmmo.github.io/README.md

-This repository is a stub redirect to the official documentation at jsuarez5341.github.io
+This repository hosts neuralmmo.github.io, the official documentation for Neural MMO